tombaker/csv2shex/docs/normalizations/uripicklists.rst

 URI picklists as lists of URIs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Constraint values of constraint type `UriPicklist` are interpreted as lists of strings.
+Constraint values of constraint type `UriPicklist` are interpreted as lists of URIs or prefixed URIs.

 .. csv-table::
-   :file: ../normalizations/uripicklist_items_are_lists_of_uris.csv
+   :file: ../normalizations/uripicklists.csv
    :header-rows: 1

 This is interpreted as::